adrelanos/aeternity-wiki/Aeternity-Contracts.md

 ### Aeon:

-The use of the blockchain is not free but requires that the user spends a token called AEON.
+The use of the blockchain is not free but requires user spends a token called AEON.
 Aeon is used as payment for any resources one consumes on the platform, as well as the basis for financial applications implemented on the platform.

 ### Accounts:

-Each account has an address and a balance of AEON and also a nonce which increases with every transaction and the height of its last update.
-Each account has also to pay a small fee for the amount of time it is open.
+Each account have an address, balance of AEON, nonce which increase every transaction and the height of the last update.
+Each account have to pay a small fee also for amount of a time that open.
 The costs of creating and keeping accounts prevent spam and disincentives state-bloat.
-The reward for deleting accounts incentives the reclaiming of space.
+Reward for delete an accounts incentives the reclaiming of space.

 ### Name system: